sungchang79/RDS-FOR-SQLSERVER/en/console-guide.md

 ## Parameter Groups

-On Parameters, create a parameter group to be applied to a database instance, or modify parameters of a parameter group.
+On Parameters, create a parameter group to be applied to a DB instance, or modify parameters of a parameter group.

-### Creating Parameter Groups
+### Create a Parameter Group

 To create a parameter group, default value must be copied from an existing parameter group.
 Select a target from the list of parameter groups, and click **Copy Parameter Groups**.